-The Company and the Bank are parties to an employment agreement with our Chief Executive Officer/President.
-The employment agreement provides for a three-year term, which automatically renews on June 1st of each year to maintain a three-year term, unless either party notifies in writing the other party at least 90 days prior to June 1st of such party's intent not to renew the agreement beyond the existing term, or the agreement is terminated by the Company, the Bank or our Chief Executive Officer/President in accordance with its terms.
-The current term of the employment agreement expires on June 1, 2021.
+The Company and the Bank are parties to an employment agreement with Mr. Black.
+The employment agreement provides for a three-year term, which automatically renews on June 1 of each year to maintain a three-year term, unless either party notifies the other party in writing at least 90 days prior to June 1 of such party's intent not to renew the agreement beyond the existing term, or the agreement is terminated by the Company, the Bank or Mr. Black in accordance with its terms.
+The current term of the employment agreement expires on June 1, 2024.
 The employment agreement provides for an annual salary review, however in no event may the base salary be reduced below the base salary in effect at the time of such review.
-Our Chief Executive Officer/President's current base salary under his employment agreement is \$450,500.
-In addition to base salary, the employment agreement provides for, among other things, participation in various employee benefit plans as well as furnishing certain fringe benefits available to similarly-situated executive personnel.
+In addition to base salary, the employment agreement provides for, among other things, participation in various employee benefit plans, as well as furnishing certain fringe benefits available to similarly-situated executive personnel.

-The employment agreement contains a restrictive covenant which prohibits our Chief Executive Officer/ President from engaging in employment that would compete with the services provided by the Company and the Bank.
+The employment agreement contains a restrictive covenant which prohibits Mr. Black from engaging in employment that would compete with the services provided by the Company and the Bank.
 In addition, the restrictive covenant contains a non-solicitation clause.
 The duration of the restrictive covenant varies based on the circumstances of the executive's termination of employment.
-In the event our Chief Executive Officer/President is terminated by the Company or the Bank for Cause (as defined in the agreement) the term of the restrictive covenant is one (1) year from the executive's termination date.
+In the event Mr. Black is terminated by the Company or the Bank for Cause (as defined in the agreement) the term of the restrictive covenant is one (1) year from the executive's termination date.
 In the event the executive voluntarily resigns with or without Good Reason (as defined in the agreement) or the Company or Bank terminates his employment without Cause, the term of the restrictive covenant will be two (2) years from his termination date.
 In the event of termination following a Change in Control (as defined in the agreement) which results in the payment of severance under the employment agreement, the executive will be subject to the restrictive covenant for a period of three (3) years following his termination of employment.
 The employment agreement provides for an exception to the restrictive covenant in the event the executive's employment is terminated by the Company or the Bank for Cause or he terminates his employment for Good Reason.
 Under these circumstances, the executive may engage in the practice of public accounting and will not be deemed in violation of the restrictive covenant in his employment agreement.
 See "Executive Compensation - Potential Post-Termination Benefits" for information on termination benefits provided under the employment agreement.

-Change in Control Agreements
+Change in Control Agreement